 What is Construction Contingencies and Why It is Required?

-The definition of contingency according to the Association for Advancement of Cost Engineering International (AACEI) is “an amount added to an estimate to allow for items, conditions, or events for which quantity can not be predicted in advance at the time of preparing the estimate.
+The definition of contingencies in estimation according to the Association for Advancement of Cost Engineering International (AACEI) is “an amount added to an estimate to allow for items, conditions, or events for which quantity can not be predicted in advance at the time of preparing the estimate.

 Read More: Types Of Engineering Contracts And Their Uses